 Make a splash!

 Where to cool off when the heat is on: 30 of the best lidos, freshwater and marine lakes, water parks and wild swimming in Somerset, Dorset, Bristol and beyond.

 Come on in, the water’s lovely…

 LOVELY LIDOS & OPEN AIR POOLS

 The Bristol Lido, hidden amongst the pastel-coloured houses of Clifton is the closest you’ll get to the Med in the city – with infinity pool, spa and poolside cafe, restaurant and pizza oven.
-The pool’s now open for adults (call up any morning from 9am and check if there are spaces and pay £10 for a 40 minute session) but not children, for now.
-The bar and restaurant are open to all.
+The pool’s only open to members at the mo until restrictions ease but you can book Swim & Eat packages.